How To Use Hydrogen Peroxide For Root Rot?

 This natural form of pest control is doubly efficient when used as a foliar spray due to its anti-fungal properties.

-You may also choose 3, 5, or 8% percent hydrogen peroxide in hydroponics for a boost of oxygen levels, kill harmful bacteria, and encourage healthy root growth and root health.
+You may also choose 3, 5, or 8% percent hydrogen peroxide in hydroponics to boost oxygen levels, kill harmful bacteria, and encourage healthy root growth and health.

 Be sure to keep the peroxide in an opaque bottle, as the lights used for hydroponics will cause the peroxide to break down.

-However, make sure not to overuse it because it can have adverse effects on a plant.
+However, don’t overuse it because it can adversely affect a plant.
 If you notice wilting or yellowing leaves, it’s time to stop using Hydrogen peroxide.

 Also, ensure that you do not get any on the stem, plant roots, or any healthy parts of the plant because it can cause damage.